josco007/soapServerFunctionGenerator/README.md

 # soapServerFunctionGenerator
-Application to generate forms html from an class php with web service methods (SoapServer Class) in mode wsdl disable
+Java application to generate forms html from an class php with web service methods (SoapServer Class) in mode wsdl disable